aneldev/dyna-cache/readme.md

 ## When an item is removed?

-An items is removed when
+An item is removed when
 - the object user called the `remove` method with the key of this item
-- there is no enough memory adding an item; in order to make room for new items *the older used items* are removed
+- there is no enough memory adding an item; in order to make room for new items *the older used items* that are removed
 - the item is expired because `expiresIn` property in item's options and when the `keepExpired` isn't set to true

 Items with option `doNotRemove: true` will be never removed automatically, except if removed by the `remove` method.

 ## In which case an item cannot be saved in the Cache (using the add method)?

-When it is too big according the `cacheLimit` and cannot make room for it (removing othe ld and unused items).
+When it is too big according to the `cacheLimit` and cannot make room for it (removing other and unused items).

 ## Which items can be `expired` and remain in cache?

-The expired items with option `keepExpired: true`.
+The expired items with the option `keepExpired: true`.

 ## Why to set an item `keepExpired: true`?

 This is a very nice feature.
-Imagine you use this cache to cache your network requests.
+Imagine that you use this cache to cache your network requests.
 You have some very expensive requests and you want to keep them updated.

 You save the responses with these options `{expiresIn: '2h', keepExpired: true, onExpire: onGetStockXExpired}`.